-Diedre Wolownick has been a wife and mother, teacher and musician, marathoner and rock climber - and is now the author of a fascinating memoir!
-In The Sharp End of Life: A Mother's Journey, she shares her story, revealing how her climbing achievements reflect a broader story of courage and persistance.
+Dierdre Wolownick has been a wife and mother, teacher and musician, marathoner and rock climber - and is now the author of a fascinating memoir!
+In The Sharp End of Life: A Mother's Story, she shares her amazing journey, revealing how her climbing achievements reflect a broader story of courage and persistence.

 Join us for a presentation with the author and a booksigning to celebrate The Sharp End of Life on Thursday, May 16th from 6:30-8:00 pm!